wp-plugins/kama-wp-smile/readme.txt

 1. Admin panel settings page.
 2. Comment form with smile block in theme.
 3. Comment form with smile block in admin panel.
+4. Post html/visual editor with smile block in admin panel.

 == Changelog ==